sammi-turner/Blog/hello-metaworld.md

 # Hello, Metaworld!

-A "Hello, World!" program generally is a computer program that outputs or displays the message "Hello, World!".
+A "Hello, World!" program is one that outputs or displays the message "Hello, World!".

 According to Wikipedia...

 > Such a program is very simple in most programming languages, and is often used to illustrate the basic syntax of a programming language.

-> It is often the first program written by people learning to code.
+It is often the first program written by people learning to code.
 It can also be used as a sanity test to make sure that a computer language is correctly installed, and that the operator understands how to use it.

 By contrast, a "Hello, Metaworld!" program, is a parent computer program that when run, produces a child program that yields the output "Hello, Metaworld!".